 Zschech can be heard quite prominently as she offers companion vocals to Ben Fielding on the mid-tempo “My Heart is Overwhelmed.”
-While many worship songs today are more testimonial in nature, “My Heart is Overwhelmed” has God at its cynosure and how that changes us.
-Zschech’s harmony vocals on the latter half of the song add so much more dimension and depth to the song.
-Another Ben Fielding-led song “The Lost Are Found” is also worthy of mention.
-A chorus building simmering rocker that explodes with a powerful bridge.
+While many worship songs today are more testimonial in nature, “My Heart is Overwhelmed” has God at its cynosure and shows how that changes us.
+Zschech’s harmonizing vocals on the latter half of the song add so much more dimension and depth to the song.
+Another Ben Fielding-led song, “The Lost Are Found” is also worthy of mention.
+This track is a chorus-building, simmering rocker that explodes with a powerful bridge.
 The title cut “God is Able,” led by current worship pastor Rueben Morgan, is this album’s “Mighty to Save.”
 Stately, bombastic and extremely catchy, “God is Able” is destined to be a future worship classic.
-Conspicuously missing is Brooke Fraser, and so in place of her is Annie Garratt who sings lead with Jad Gillies on the song on the somehow average ballad “Unending Love.”
+Conspicuously missing is Brooke Ligertwood, and so in place of her is Annie Garratt who sings lead with Jad Gillies on the somehow average ballad “Unending Love.”